Our mission

 Our mission is to provide a safe, sober, and supportive home environment to assist women and those who identify as women in their efforts to recover from alcoholism and addiction and become active members of society.

-Felicity House uses peer group support, one-on-one guidance and a 12-step philosophy to help residents gain a firm foundation in recovery.
-Curfews, required 12-step meetings, chores and goal-setting are tools that help the women cope with the chaos their chemically dependent lifestyles have wrought.
-Without these tools and this safe haven, the difficulty of job re entry, personal, financial and legal problems, and the hardship of mental, physical and emotional abuse, both self-inflicted and otherwise, might overwhelm them, leading them back to alcohol and drugs.
+Felicity House uses peer group support, one-on-one guidance, and a 12-step philosophy to help residents gain a firm foundation in recovery.
+Curfews, required 12-step meetings, chores, and goal-setting to help twomen cope with the chaos their chemically dependent lifestyles have wrought.
+Without these tools and this safe haven, the difficulty of job re-entry, personal, financial, and legal problems, and the hardship of mental, physical, and emotional abuse, both self-inflicted and otherwise, might overwhelm them, leading them back to alcohol and drugs.

 Our non-profit sober living is inclusive to women and those who identify as women, age 18 and up, usually in early recovery from alcoholism and/or substance abuse, often checking out of detox or residential treatment, often low income and/or on other forms of public assistance.